- 1 A Smart Contract is a computer protocol that digitally enables, verifies, and enforces contract negotiation and results.

-Nick Szabo first used the term "Smart Contract" in 1997 long before bitcoin was created.
-He is a computer scientist, law scholar & all above a cryptographer.
+Nick Szabo used the term “Smart Contract” in 1997 before bitcoin was created.
+He is a computer scientist, law scholar & cryptographer.
 So let us spare you his exact words.
 In simple, he wanted to use a distributed ledger to store contracts.
-Smart Contracts are just like the contracts in the real world, but the main difference is that they are entirely digital.
+Smart Contracts are just like contracts in the real world, but the main difference is that they are entirely digital.
 A smart contract is a lightweight, blockchain-based computer program.

 Why Smart Contracts?

-The introduction of smart contracts and the technology that supports them removes the dependency on third parties and automates the execution of such smart contracts.
-Smart Contracts involve no other third party, and it can be executed in minutes and has an automatic process with 100% transparency between the parties.
+Introducing smart contracts and the technology that supports them removes the dependency on third parties and automates the execution of such smart contracts.
+Smart Contracts involve no other third party.
+They can be executed in minutes and has an automatic process with 100% transparency between the parties.

-Anyone can go online and can review audit and validate the transactions executed by the smart contract.
-Security, which is one of the most critical concerns, is maintained through cryptography, mainly using public-key cryptography infrastructure.
+Anyone can go online and review audits and validate the transactions executed by the smart contract.
+Security, one of the most critical concerns, is maintained through cryptography, mainly using public-key cryptography infrastructure.
 All the transactions in smart contracts are digitally signed using the private keys of the participating entities.

 Smart Contract Real-Life Examples

-Consider that you are taking out a chocolate bar from a vending machine where you deposited a $2 note.
+Consider taking a chocolate bar from a vending machine where you deposited a $2 note.
 After that, you hit the button assigned to the choco bar that you want to get.
-So as a result the lever in the vending machine moves and pushes out the chocolate.
+So as a result, the lever in the vending machine moves and pushes out the chocolate.
 The button is programmed to activate the lever to move the choco bar out of the machine.

-A smart contract is very similar to the vending machine.
+A smart contract is very similar to a vending machine.
 It eliminated the need for a middle person.
-The vending machine is replacing the seller and enabling you to make a direct purchase without anyone involved.
+The vending machine replaces the seller and enables you to make a direct purchase without anyone involved.
 It eliminates the need for escrow services.

 Smart contracts are self-executing contracts.
-They contain the terms and conditions of the agreement between the peers who are involved in the process.
-Those terms and conditions are written in a code that is then executed on a blockchain-based decentralized platform.
+They contain the agreement’s terms and conditions between the peers involved in the process.
+Those terms and conditions are written in code executed on a blockchain-based decentralized platform.
 Usually, the agreements are designed to facilitate the exchange of money, property, and shares.

-Imagine that you are the airport, and your flight is delayed.
-Still, the inconvenience you're covered with an insurance that will compensate you if the flight is delayed.
-For just a moment imagine that there is a smart contract which the insurance company has already deployed and its monitoring the flight delayed.
-As soon as the condition of delay for flight met above the X amount of hours, the insurance company will automatically get a trigger and you'll be getting that amount of money agreed with the company.
+Imagine that you are at the airport, and your flight is delayed.
+Still, the inconvenience you’re covered with insurance that will compensate you if the flight is delayed.
+For just a moment, imagine that there is a smart contract that the insurance company has already deployed and is monitoring the flight delay.
+As soon as the condition of delay for the flight is met above the X amount of hours, the insurance company will automatically get a trigger, and you’ll be getting that amount of money agreed with the company.

 Smart Contracts can have their issues, but they are undeniably faster, cheaper, and more secure than other traditional methods.
 Its built-in efficiency and security are why large banks and governments are turning slowly to them.

-Self-executing models, and Smart Contracts, can be quickly developed through the clever use of cryptography digital signatures and secured computation.
-Nick Szabo realized, at the time, that the vast potential of Smart Contracts could be created and executed digitally.
-We're just starting to see the beginning of how today's smart contracts can help exchange money property or anything else of value in a transparent conflict-free, all while avoiding the services of a middle man.
+Self-executing models and Smart Contracts can be quickly developed by cleverly using cryptography digital signatures and secured computation.
+Nick Szabo realized, at the time, the vast potential of Smart Contracts created and executed digitally.
+We’re just starting to see the beginning of how today’s smart contracts can help exchange money, property, or anything else of value in a transparent, conflict-free, all while avoiding the services of a middleman.

 Some Other Real-Life Applications

-The insurance policy is a contract between the insurance company and a consumer.
+The insurance policy is a contract between the insurance company and the consumer.
 You may use smart contracts to simplify the policy terms execution if you are an insurance company.
-The smart contract can be programmed to include all the insurance policy clauses.
+You can program the smart contract to include all the insurance policy clauses.
 The customer checks the terms and consents and digitally signs the deal.
-While the policyholder meets the conditions, such as paying a monthly premium, the smart contract enforces the policy agreed.
-In the case that something goes wrong, and the policy owner needs to pay for his policy, the contract is paid off immediately until the policy owner provides the necessary paperwork to show the harm done to his property.
+While the policyholder meets the conditions, such as paying a monthly premium, the smart contract enforces the agreed-upon policy.
+Suppose something goes wrong, and the policy owner needs to pay for his policy.
+In that case, the contract is paid off immediately until the policy owner provides the necessary paperwork to show the harm done to his property.

-It speeds up the payment process for insurance, automates, and makes the entire system functionality.
+It speeds up the payment process for insurance, automates, and makes the entire system functional.
 Policyholders and insurance providers are no longer forced to build piles of paperwork if an insurance premium is made.
-Check this post to read about more Smart Contracts use cases.
+Check this post to read about more Smart Contract use cases.

 Smart Contract Tools and Languages

 Blockchain technologies support more and more advanced computing platforms and tools to develop smart contracts.
-These tools must have the highest standards of security and data protection since a Smart Contract manages money or, at least, a token representing some kind of property.
+These tools must have the highest security and data protection standards since a Smart Contract manages money or, at least, a token representing some property.

-The discovery and extended use of all these tools are critical areas for the production of high-level applications that have resulted in new research areas in which researchers suggest ways to improve safety and security (see the Haskell/Plutus programming language).
-Some other tools and languages for Smart Contracts are mentioned below.
+The discovery and extended use of all these tools are critical for producing high-level applications that have resulted in new research areas where researchers suggest ways to improve safety and security (see the Haskell/Plutus programming language).
+We mention some other tools and languages for Smart Contracts.

 Smart Contract Languages